Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - Because their hydrolysis releases energy, the phosphate bonds of ATP are sometimes referred to as  high-energy phosphate bonds (This is false).
 - The phosphate bonds of ATP are not unusually strong bonds, rather the reactants themselves have high energy relative to the energy of products( ADP and Pi).
 - The release of energy during the hydrolysis of ATP comes from the chemical change of the system to a state of lower free energy.

+## How ATP provides Energy that performs work